This Spritz Cookies recipe explains how to use a cookie press to make classic buttery shortbread cookies for Christmas. They're tasty, and SO pretty!

 - Food Coloring - Color your cookie dough with food coloring.
 Try multiple colors for a tie-dye effect.

-Spritz Cookie FAQs
+Spritz Cookie Recipe FAQs

 Not using enough flour in your cookie dough could result in it not coming out smooth or clean.
 You don't want our dough to come out of the press quickly, the cookie dough needs to be firm enough to hold its shape through the press.